Best practices for the accounts receivable process

 When a company sells an item or service, they can either request payment at the time of purchase or extend credit to the buyer so they can pay the total cost later.

 If a customer pays immediately, the transaction is recorded and reported.
 Case closed.
 But what if someone pays with credit?
-With an accounts receivable process in place, you can ensure that your company still receives payment—we’ll give you the tips for building one.
+With an accounts receivable process flow in place, you can ensure that your company still receives payment.
+Use the following accounts receivable best practices to build a successful AR process flow.

 Best practices for implementing an accounts receivables process

-Some of the most basic and essential steps for a typical AR process are:
+Some of the most basic and essential steps for a typical AR process flow are the following:

 1. Develop a collection plan